Point-Me-at-The-Sky/coachify/README.md

 # Coachify
-Coachify's mission statement is to provide AI solutions for simulating high stakes conversations
+Coachify's mission statement is to provide AI solutions for simulating high-stakes conversations

 This repo contains the artifacts produced during the hackathon organized by Lablab.ai between 2025-02-14 and 2025-02-16 we used make.com to create two automation workflows, using the AI/ML API to provide deepseek models to analyze the calls